Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Related Work

 \subsection{Financial Large Language Models}

-Recently, a batch of financial LLMs has been proposed to address specific domain challenges through various pre-training and fine-tuning techniques.
-BloombergGPT~\citep{wu2023bloomberggpt} stands out as an early financial LLM, pretrained from scratch on a mixture of general and financial datasets comprising 345 billion and 363 billion tokens respectively.
-Despite its promising performance, BloombergGPT remains closed-source, limiting its accessibility to the broader research community.
-PIXIU \citep{xie2023pixiu} and FinGPT \citep{liu2023fingpt,liu2024fingpt,yang2023fingpt} are two notable models on the open source front, both of which are instruction fine-tuned LLaMA models with hundreds of thousands of multitask financial instructions.
-However, their capabilities are limited to text-based tasks and cannot process multimodal data.
-Addressing this limitation, FinTral \citep{bhatia2024fintral} emerged as a multimodal financial LLM, which was continually pretrained from Mistral-7B model \citep{jiang2023mistral} on a financial dataset of $20$ billion tokens.
-However, FinTral is limited by the small size of its domain-specific data, its ability to process tabular data, and its evaluation scope.
+Recently, several financial LLMs have been developed to address domain-specific challenges.
+BloombergGPT~\citep{wu2023bloomberggpt} pioneered financial LLMs with pretraining on 363 billion financial tokens; however, it remains closed-source, limiting its accessibility.
+On the open-source front, PIXIU \citep{xie2023pixiu} and FinGPT \citep{liu2023fingpt,liu2024fingpt,yang2023fingpt} fine-tuned LLaMA models with hundreds of thousands of financial instructions, focusing primarily on text-based tasks.
+FinTral \citep{bhatia2024fintral} introduced multimodal capabilities for tabular data, but limited by the small size of its domain-specific data and its evaluation scope.
+Fin-o1 \cite{qian2025fino1}, developed through instruction tuning on reasoning-enhanced data, demonstrates that domain-enhanced reasoning abilities significantly improve the model's performance in reasoning tasks.